markusfisch/bots/README.md

 OPTION can be any of:
-  -P, --port N            port number to listen for players -w, --spectator-port N  port number to listen for spectators -M, --min-players N     minimum number of players for a game -s, --map-size N[xN]    map size
+  -P, --port N            port number to listen for players -w, --spectator-port N  port number to listen for spectators -m, --min-players N     minimum number of players for a game -s, --map-size N[xN]    map size
-  -t, --map-type TYPE     map type, either chess, plain, random or maze -o, --obstacles STRING  characters a player cannot enter -f, --flatland STRING   characters a player can enter -x, --multiplier N      multiplier of flatland string -p, --placing TYPE      player placing, either circle or random -A, --place-at N,N;...  place players at given coordinates -v, --view-radius N     how many fields a player can see in every direction -m, --max-turns N       maximum number of turns
+  -t, --map-type TYPE     map type, either plain, random or maze -o, --obstacles STRING  characters a player cannot enter -f, --flatland STRING   characters a player can enter -x, --multiplier N      multiplier of flatland string -p, --placing TYPE      player placing, either circle or random -A, --place-at N,N;...  place players at given coordinates -v, --view-radius N     how many fields a player can see in every direction -M, --max-turns N       maximum number of turns
   -S, --shrink-after N    shrink map after that many turns -T, --shrink-step N     amount of turns until next shrink, default is 1 -l, --player-life N     life value of players, default is 1